-Payment by federal funds must be received by the Fund's custodian, State Street Bank and Trust Company, by the close of the Federal Reserve wire transfer system the next business day following receipt of the purchase order.
+Payment by federal funds must be received by the Fund's custodian by 3:00 p.m.
+(Eastern time) the next business day following the receipt of the purchase order.
+The Fund reserves the right to reject any request to purchase Shares.